Emerging Areas in Risk Reduction and Estimating Risk

 Tests such as ductal lavage, nipple aspiration and RPFNA are under study for risk assessment.
 Risk assessment is not breast cancer screening (tests used to find cancer early).

-The U.S. Food and Drug Administration (FDA) states tests such as nipple aspiration should not be used in breast cancer screening or diagnosis .
-In 2013, the FDA issued an alert warning people these tests should never be used as substitutes for mammography or other breast cancer screening tools .
+The U.S. Food and Drug Administration (FDA) says tests such as nipple aspiration should not be used in breast cancer screening or diagnosis .
+The FDA issued an alert warning people these tests should never be used as substitutes for mammography or other breast cancer screening tests .

 Our commitment to research